Battle of Zhuolu: Background

 In prehistoric China, the Youxiong tribe of Yellow Emperor rose to power on the plains of Guanzhong and merged with Yan Emperor's Shennong tribe following the Battle of Banquan.
 The Yanhuang tribes, as the merged tribes were known, spread along the Yellow River towards the East China Sea.
 The Jiuli (九黎, "the nine Lis") tribes, led by Chiyou, had developed near the present-day borders of Shandong, Hebei, and Henan, and expanded towards the west.
 The Yanhuang and Jiuli tribes were in conflict over the fertile land in the Yellow River valley, and thus they fought in the plains of Zhuolu.
 Chiyou's tribes were fierce in war and skilled at making weapons; allying themselves with the Kua Fu tribe and the Sanmiao (三苗, "the three Miaos") tribe, they first attacked the Yan Emperor's tribe, driving them into the lands of the Yellow Emperor.
 The Yellow Emperor was angered by this, and went to war with Chiyou.

-The battle
+Battle

 The details of the battle are mostly seen as mythical by historians, but if such a battle did occur, these are the events said to have happened:

 It was said that Chiyou led 72 to 81 tribes against the Yanhuang tribes in a thick fog.
 The Yellow Emperor sent tribes under the totems of the black bear (熊), brown bear (羆), pixiu (貔貅), and tigers (貙虎), in retaliation; but due to the fog, they initially suffered several defeats.
 To counter the fog, the Yellow Emperor brought forth the south-pointing chariot, a geared mechanism able to point in one constant direction designed by himself and built for him by the craftsman Fang Bo.
 In addition, the Xuannü (玄女) tribe helped the Yanhuang forces by blowing horns and hitting drums, thus frightening the enemy.
 The Yanhuang forces were ultimately victorious, killing Chiyou in Hebei.